You are here

 Navigate: Advanced Budgeting - Internal Proposals with Cost Sharing

-The Advanced Budgeting series is intended for intermediate research administrators with approximately two or more years of on-the-job experience.
+The Advanced Budgeting-IP course is intended for intermediate research administrators with approximately two or more years of on-the-job experience.
 The Internal Proposals class in the Advanced Budgeting series will provide research administrators (RAs) with a hands-on, experiential class covering real-life scenarios encountered by RAs in their work, including: